andrewtavis/slides/README.md

 # git clone https://github.com/<your-username>/slides.git
 ```

-Navigate to the project and install the dependencies for all presentations:
+Navigate to the `slides` project and install the dependencies for all presentations:

 ```bash
 cd slides